Spring 2023 CLASS SCHEDULE

-As is our tradition, each Fall we start again from the beginning of Cheng man-Ching’s 37 Posture Short Form.
-Beginning students are welcome!
+As is our tradition, each Fall we start again from the beginning of Cheng man-Ching’s 37 Posture Short Form and continue the following Spring through July.
+Beginning students are welcome at any time!

-- Tuesdays, 2-3, "General Practice" White Oak Recreation Center
+- TUESDAYS, 2-3, "General Practice Workshop" White Oak Recreation Center

-- Wednesdays, 9-10, "Energy flow and practicing of the week's featured posture, holding postures, breathing" White Oak Recreation Center
+- WEDNESDAYS, 9-10, "Energy flow and practicing the week's featured posture, holding postures, breathing" White Oak Recreation Center

-- Thursdays, 2-3, "General Practice" White Oak Recreation Center
+- THURSDAYS, 2-3, "General Practice Workshop" White Oak Recreation Center

 Virtual, On-line Practice using zoom